paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

   - `id` is an unsigned integer indicating the id of the parachain.
   - `relayChain` is a string containing the identifier of the relay chain.

 - `checkpoint` is an _optional_ JSON object containing the checkpoint of the chain.
 This information could be used to synchronize the client with the head of the chain.
+  - The `"chainInformation"` field is a JSON object.
+This object has the following format:

+    ```json
+    {
+        "finalized_block_header": "0x...",

+        "consensus": {
+            "consensusType": "Aura" | "Babe" | "AllAuthorized",

+            "aura": {
+                "authorities": [
+                    {
+                        "publicKey": "0x...",
+                    },
+                ],

+                "slot_duration": 0,
+            },

+            "babe": {
+                "slotPerEpoch": 0,

+                "finalizedCurrentEpoch": {
+                    "epochIndex": 0,
+                    "startSlotNumber": 0,
+                    "authorities": [
+                        {
+                            "publicKey": "0x...",
+                            "weight": 0,
+                        },
+                    ],
+                    "randomness": "0x...",
+                    "constant": {
+                        "numerator": 0,
+                        "denominator": 0,
+                    },
+                    "allowedSlots": "PrimarySlots" | "PrimaryAndSecondaryPlainSlots" | "PrimaryAndSecondaryVRFSlots",
+                },

+                "finalizedNextEpoch": {
+                    "epochIndex": 0,
+                    "startSlotNumber": 0,
+                    "authorities": [
+                        {
+                            "publicKey": "0x...",
+                            "weight": 0,
+                        },
+                    ],
+                    "randomness": "0x...",
+                    "constant": {
+                        "numerator": 0,
+                        "denominator": 0,
+                    },
+                    "allowedSlots": "PrimarySlots" | "PrimaryAndSecondaryPlainSlots" | "PrimaryAndSecondaryVRFSlots",
+                }
+            }

+        },

+        "finality": {
+            "finalityType": "Grandpa" | "Outsourced",

+            "grandpa": {
+                "authoritiesSetId": 0,

+                "authorities": [
+                    {
+                        "publicKey": "0x...",
+                        "weight": 0,
+                    },
+                ],

+                "scheduledChange": {
+                    "delay": 0,
+                    "authorities": [
+                        {
+                            "publicKey": "0x...",
+                            "weight": 0,
+                        },
+                    ],
+                },
+            }
+        }
+    }
+    ```

-The `"trustedBlocks"` field is an array of JSON objects representing the expected hashes of blocks at given heights.
+  - The `"trustedBlocks"` field is an array of JSON objects representing the expected hashes of blocks at given heights.
 This can be used to set trusted checkpoints.
 The client should refuse to import blocks with a different hash at the given height.

     ```json
         "trustedBlocks": [